CEDL2017/homework3-policy-gradient/report.md

 ## Problem 6: Generalized Advantage Estimation¶

 In this part, I added 1 line to solve the problem via the given hints.
+Refer to the paper ["High-Dimensional Continuous Control Using Generalized Advantage Estimation"](https://arxiv.org/pdf/1506.02438.pdf).
+The GAE using the hyperparameter λ, to trade-off between bias and variance(bias variance dilemma).
+As the result, the GAE method can solve the problem within 80 n_iter, and have lower variance than the method of Problem 5 (Actor-Critic algorithm (with bootstrapping)).
 ```
             # YOUR CODE HERE >>>>>>>>
             a = util.discount(a, LAMBDA * self.discount_rate)